 - Email integration: We looked at whether the customer database integrated with email platforms

 - File storage: We assessed whether the provider offered file storage and, if so, how much space

-- App integration: We evaluated the types of business app integration the product offers
+- App integration: We evaluated the types of business app and account management software integration the product offers

 - Ease of use: We evaluated how easy each solution was to set up and use